IFRCGo/cbs/Documentation/Architecture/at_a_glance.md

 ## The details

-For more details on the different parts and design decisions behind and more importanly; **the why**, please read the following:
+For more details on the different parts and design decisions behind and more importantly; **the why**, please read the following:

 * [Glossary](./glossary.md)
 * [Principles](./principles.md)